Home Blog What is Subrogation?

 Benefits of Subrogation

-• Coordination: Coordinating subrogation efforts between insurers or parties requires communication and collaboration.
+• Coordination: Coordinating subrogation efforts among insurers or between insurers and other interested parties requires communication and collaboration.

 Meet some lawyers on our platform